-Competing ideas: One Nation Conservatives vs Thatcherism?
+Competing Political Ideas: One Nation Conservatives and Thatcherism?

 Two competing views have existed within the Conservative Party over the last 40 years, One Nation Conservatism and Thatcherism:-